 You are entitled to choose the fund your super is paid into.
 If you do not choose a fund, we will then check if you have a 'stapled' fund with the Australian Taxation Office.
 If you do not have a stapled fund, AFL SportsReady will pay your superannuation contributions to our default superannuation fund, which is Host Plus.

-Overtime and Time in Lieu
+Overtime and Time Off In Lieu (TOIL)